drwndrsn/reslog/README.md

 res.log('Session expires', res.locals.session.expires)
 ```

-then call
+then call with no arguments:

 ```javascript
 res.log()
 ```

-with no arguments to return an object { 'reslog' : (_log array as a formatted JSON string) } which can then be passed into a view
+to return an object { 'reslog' : (_log array as a formatted JSON string) } which can then be passed into a view

 ```javascript
 res.render('view', res.log())